microsoft/fast/specs/flyout/flyout.md

 ### Anatomy and Appearance
 Parts:
-- `overlay` - the overlay.
+- `popover` - the popover itself, has `role=dialog`
-    - *Note:* the overlay div will always be present, but will have different styles whether or not the overlay is enabled.
-- `content` - the region where the content is rendered, has `role=dialog`
+- `anchored-region` - the anchored region that controls the position of the popover

 *Template:*